 Figure 2 shows a typical tool workflow when programming a target using P4.

-Target manufacturers provide the target hardware or implementation framework, a target and a P4 compiler for that target.
+Target manufacturers provide the target hardware or implementation framework, a target architecture definition and a P4 compiler for that target.
 P4 programmers write programs in P4 for a specific target architecture.
-The target architectur defines a set of P4-programmable components on the target as well as their external data plane interfaces.
+The target architecture defines a set of P4-programmable components on the target as well as their external data plane interfaces.

 Compiling a set of P4 programs produces two artifacts:

-specific configuration of the target data plane the forwarding logic described in the input P4 program and
+specific configuration of the target data plane that implements the forwarding logic described in the input P4 program and

 an API for managing the behavior of the data plane objects from the control plane

 P4 is a domain-specific language.
-It has been designed to be portable to a large variety of target platforms such as programmable network cards, FPGA switches, software switches and programmable ASICs.
+It has been designed to be implementable on a large variety of target platforms such as programmable network cards, FPGA switches, software switches and programmable ASICs.
 As such the language is restricted to constructs that should be efficiently implementable on all these platforms.
-The P4 language may evolve to incorporate additional features.

 P4 is not a Turing-complete language.
-In fact, (assuming a cost for a table lookup operation), all P4 program block (i.e., parser or control) should provably execute a constant O(1) number of operations for each byte of an input packet received (i.e. each header byte analyzed).
+In fact, (assuming a fixed cost for a table lookup operation), all P4 program blocks (i.e., parser or control) should provably execute a constant O(1) number of operations for each byte of an input packet received (i.e. each header byte analyzed).
 In other words, the computational complexity of a P4 program depends linearly only on the header sizes, and never depends on the size of the state accumulated while processing data (e.g., the number of flows, or the total number of packets processed).
 These guarantees are necessary (but not sufficient) for enabling fast packet processing across a variety of targets.

-In this document the behavior of P4 programs is defined abstract machine with infinite resources.
-However, each target limited set of resources and capabilities.
+In this document the behavior of P4 programs is defined for an abstract machine with infinite resources.
+However, each target will have limited set of resources and capabilities.
 Rather than being the least-common denominator supported by all platforms, P4 contains powerful constructs that may not be available on some targets.
 We expect that not all P4 programs can be compiled for all the targets.
 Particular targets may not fully support some P4 language constructs (for example, some targets may not support the features necessary for IPv4 options processing or arbitrary-length stacked protocol headers).
 Ideally the restrictions on the P4 language imposed by a specific target should be clearly documented by the target manufacturers; at the very least, restrictions have to be conveyed to P4 programmers using clear compiler error messages when attempting to compile programs that use unsupported features.
 On many targets P4 programs should have an escape route for processing complex packets: they can delegate the processing of such packets to the target control plane (often referred to as the “slow path”).

 P4 conformance of a target is defined as follows: if a specific target T supports only a subset of the P4 programming language (let’s call it P4T), the programs written in P4T executed on the target should provide the exact same behavior as P4 programs executed on the P4 abstract machine in this document.

+Benefits of P4

+Compared to the state-of-the-art method of programming network processing systems (e.g., writing microcode on top of custom hardware), P4 provides significant advantages:

+Flexibility: P4 makes many packet-forwarding policies expressible as programs; contrast this to the fixed-function forwarding engines in traditional switches

+Expressiveness: P4 programs may express sophisticated hardware-independent packet processing algorithms using solely general-purpose operations and table look-ups.
+Such programs will be portable between hardware architectures that implement similar target architectures (assuming enough resources are available).